chiming-duan/Chiming-Duan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 📖 I am a first-year Ph.D. student at the School of Software and Microelectronics, Peking University, under the supervision of Prof. Ying Li.
 I received my Master's degree in Software Engineering from the same institution in 2025.
 Previously, I obtained my Bachelor's degree in Computer Science and Technology at Beijing University of Posts and Telecommunications in 2018.
-Currently, my research is dedicated to integrating Artificial Intelligence (AI) into the software engineering lifecycle, with the objective of reducing the required manual effort.
+Currently, his research is dedicated to integrating Artificial Intelligence (AI) into the software engineering lifecycle, with the objective of reducing the required manual effort.

 💡 My specific research interests include AIOps, encompassing anomaly detection and root cause analysis for both software and AI/LLM systems.

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 Our paper *Agentic Memory* and *Hypothesize-Then-Verify* have been accepted by **ICSE'26**.
 - *2025.09*: &nbsp;🎉🎉 Our paper *LogAction*, *CollaborLog* and *United We Stand* have been accepted by **ASE'25**.
 - *2025.05*: &nbsp;🎉🎉 My master's thesis was recommended as an outstanding master's thesis by the review experts.
 - *2025.01*: &nbsp;🎉🎉 Our paper *Enhancing web service* have been accepted by **WWW'25**.